kklitzing/home-assistant/README.md

 Then, bring this repo folder and it's contents to your computer:
 `git clone https://github.com/kklitzing/home-assistant`
-As long as there isn't already a folder with this name, you will now see the root folder for the project `/home-assistant/` within the working directory.
+If you don't have git installed, fret not.
+On this page, simply click on the green box that says Code and select `Download ZIP`.
+Extract the ZIP archive into the desired directory.

 - [x] Copy project folder
 - [ ] modify `.env.sample` and `secrets.yaml.sample`